-It seems that even though many of our friends in the Southern Hemisphere have ditched the traditional hot turkey lunch (which is just not practical in 100 degree heat!) the Traditional British Christmas Pudding remains the one gastronomic staple that unites these nations on Christmas Day.
+It seems that even though many of our friends in the Southern Hemisphere have ditched the traditional hot turkey lunch (which is just not practical in 100 degree heat!) the Christmas Pudding remains the one gastronomic staple that unites these nations on Christmas Day.

 Christmas Pudding Recipes